 Episodes of mania, depression, a mixture of the two, or a normal baseline mood can last for months, days, or in rarer cases, hours.

-There is also Bipolar II Disorder.
 People with Type II Bipolar experience major depressive episodes, just like Bipolar I, but instead of mania they experience hypomania.
 Hypomania is a milder form of mania, presenting with many of the same signs and symptoms but to a lesser degree.
 A hypomanic episode will typically have less effect on a person’s ability to function in daily life and will not cause difficulty in distinguishing what is real.

 Bipolar Disorder is a serious but manageable condition, and ACP is here to help.
 Treatment typically involves therapy and medication to help manage symptoms.
 If you have or think you might have a form of Bipolar Disorder, call 612-925-6033 to schedule an evaluation, or fill out our online form to have one of our schedulers contact you.
 If you’re feeling unsure, check out our free, confidential mental health screening tool.
 We offer individual therapy as well as psychiatric services for those who might benefit from medication.